Chapter 1

 Why you need an Airbnb co-host agreement

-Co-hosting is a job within your vacation rental business, and every job should have a written and signed contractual agreement to go along with it.
-Your Airbnb co-host agreement should explicitly state and outline the responsibilities of the job along with payment structures, expenses, liabilities and any other additional details of your vacation rental.
+It’s important to view co-hosting as a separate job or role within your vacation rental business, and every job should have a written and signed contractual agreement to go along with it.
+Your Airbnb co-host agreement should explicitly state and outline the responsibilities of the job along with payment structures, expenses, liabilities, and any other additional details of your vacation rental.

-The Airbnb co-host agreement brings security to both the owner and the co-host because all of the details are in the print.
-There’s no worry about someone screwing the other one over because the contract will outline expectations and how to hold people responsible if those expectations are not met.
+Ultimately, like any contract or agreement in the business world, your Airbnb co-host agreement offers peace of mind and legal security to both the owner and the co-host because all of the details are in the print.
+Neither parties need to worry about someone screwing the other one over because the co-hosting contract will outline expectations and how to hold people responsible if those expectations aren’t met.

-It also protects your vacation rental property from being neglected because it can get more care from more than one person.
-It can also help your business get the best ratings and bookings if guests feel catered to and as if the host is always available.
+A well-written and legally binding Airbnb co-host contract also protects your vacation rental property from being neglected because it can get more care from more than one person.
+It can also help your business get the best ratings and bookings if guests feel catered to and if the host is always available.

+The bottom line?
 Co-hosts are valuable assets to a rental business, but you can only utilize them successfully with a contract.
-Protect yourself, your business and your co-host through the use of a co-host agreement.
+Protect yourself, your business, and your co-host through the use of a co-host agreement.

 What your Airbnb co-host contract should include